This post was most recently updated on April 8th, 2022

 How do users get to your site, mobile app, and/or YouTube channel?
 How do you promote your content? *

 Be honest when stating how you promote your content.
 There are many answers here.
-Do you promote it mainly via SEO/organic traffic, do you promote it via social media, do you purchase traffic on social media, if so, where?
+Do you promote it mainly via SEO/organic traffic, do you promote it via social media, do you purchase traffic on social media or use botnets, if so, where?
 Be specific with each traffic source you use and provide a clear answer.

 Have you or your site, mobile app, and/or YouTube channel ever violated the AdSense program policies or Terms & Conditions?
 If so, how?
 Also, include any relevant information that you believe may have resulted in the invalid activity. *